DarksideDev-Roblox/Byfron-Bypass/README.md

 This Only works on roblox client and not roblox windows store edition

 Step one: Join your desired game
-Step two: Launch your executor (only Synapse X, Krnl, Fluxus and a few others) Step three: Inject your executor
+<br>Step two: Launch your executor (only Synapse X, Krnl, Fluxus and a few others)
+Step three: Inject your executor
 Step four: Run Roblox Byfron Application
 Step five: Run your Script